foundational-networks/PEEL/FPGA/README.md

 ## Using a Different FPGA Device

 The PEEL module itself does not depend on the specific `XCKU5P-2FFVB676E` device used in our testbed.
 To target a different FPGA, select the appropriate device or board in Vivado and rerun synthesis and implementation.
 The target FPGA must provide sufficient resources for the PEEL design, and device-specific timing, interface, and resource constraints should be verified before deployment.

-As long as resource suffice, our FPGA module does not bind to any specifc board model.
-We use the model for example here.
-Kintex UltraScale+ XCKU5P-2FFVB676E

-# The IDE we used is AMD Vivado 2025.2

-# 0. prepare the source
-download peel.zip from PEEL/FPGA/peel_module.zip
-unzip the archive.

-In our case, on a Windows hosts, we put it in the Desktop/exp/peel/project_1 dir

-# 1. Open the source as project.
-start Vivado 2025.2 and click on open project.
-[pic1]
-navigate to the project dir, and select project_1.xpr file, then open it [pic2]

-# Once opened, you will find design sources and simulation sources from the "Sources" panel.
-[pic3]

-# By default, we have a few test bench files available to test the code,
-the default selected is "tb_peel_transport_end_to_end"

-# Right click the "SIMULATION" tab and select "Simulation Settings"
-[pic4]

-# make sure the "Simulation top module name" is the one you want.
-[pic5]

-# Left click "Run Simulation" and "Run Behavioral Simulation" and wait for it to complete
-[pic6]

-# With different testbench, we will be able to examine the the result of each step
-[pic7]

-For example we can see the debug signal "tx_rx_valid" or "net_mcast_valid_d" each time a multicast packet was successfully received and parsed.

-# In order to get a chip area graph and resource utilization, continue to the "SYNTHESIS" tab below
-[pic8]
-we already have the current design synthesized, you may choose to run it again or simply open the current design.

-# Once finished, proceed to the "IMPLEMENTATION" section to run implementation or open our implemented Design
-[pic9]

-# In order to check resource utilization
-Navigate to the "Tcl Console" and enter "report_utilization" [pic10]

-a detailed report will be printed to the console